Outsourced-Logic/Skipper/README.md

 Skipper is now ready to search The Seven Seas for 'skip ad' buttons.

-<h1>Import Skipper as a Firefox extension</h1>
+<h1>Import Skipper as a temporary Firefox extension</h1>

-1.
+1. Download the Firefox version of Skipper
-2.
+2. Unzip the file
-3.
+3. Open your Firefox browser
-4.
+4. Navigate to "about:debugging#/runtime/this-firefox"
-5.
-6.
-7.
-8.
-9.
-10.
+5. Click the "Load Temporary Add-on" button on the top right side of the screen
+6. Use the pop-up file browser to locate the unzipped Skipper folder that was downloaded in Step 1
+7. Click through the folder and locate the file named "manifest.json"
+8. Click "manifest.json" and click "open"
+9. Skipper is now imported into Firefox
+10. Navigate to YouTube or another supported website
+11. Enjoy videos without unessicary manually interaction with your device

-Skipper is now ready to search The Seven Seas for 'skip ad' buttons.
+Skipper is now ready to search The Seven Seas for troublesome buttons.